tkrajina/ftmpl/README.md

 If the file is named `my_template.tmpl` then the `ftmpl` utility will produce a function function `T__my_template()`.

-Compiling the files is done my invoking:
+Compiling files is done my invoking:

     ftmpl -targetgo target_dir/templates_generated.go source_dir